 Since that time the landscape in which the creative industries work has changed considerably, bringing significant disruption but also opportunities for the sector.
 This makes it even more important for the creative industries to come together as a sector, articulate its needs, realise its potential and provide advice to Ministers.
 This includes, but is not restricted to, the following areas: skills, training opportunities, business models and workplace innovation, the relationship between industry and education, fair work practices, business creation, international trade, place, and the transition to net zero.

 The strengthened remit of the group is reflected in the change of its name to the Creative Industries Leadership Group (CILG).

-The purpose of the Creative Industries Advisory Group is to:
+The purpose of the Creative Industries Leadership Group is to:

-identify and instigate industry led approaches to boosting the growth and competitiveness of the creative industries with the Scottish Government facilitating and removing barriers where appropriate
+- identify and instigate opportunities to boost the growth and competitiveness of the creative industries, with the Scottish Government providing support, including partnership support, where appropriate

 Terms of reference

 The main meeting of CILG will be held 4 times a year.
 Two meetings will be co-chaired by Ministers and the other two by industry.
 The meetings in spring and autumn will be co-chaired by the Cabinet Secretary for the Economy, Fair Work and Culture alongside an industry co-chair.
 The Minister for Business, Innovation and Energy will also be a member.
 At these meetings other relevant Ministers can attend to speak to or participate in agenda items relating to their portfolio.

 CILG will be co-chaired by a representative from the creative industries, who will act as industry co-chair at each of the main meetings of CILG.
 The industry co-chair can also chair working groups, or appoint co-chairs or CILG members as working group chairs.